Zander-Snow-Sigma/personal_sale_tracker/README.md

 #### Storage
-There are 2 options for storage:

-1. Short Term storage:
-    - This is a PostgreSQL server with an RDS database.
+ This is a PostgreSQL server with an RDS database.

-2. Long Term storage:
-    - This will be an S3 bucket containing csv files from each day.
-The csv files contain all of the data from the previous days RDS database and then resets the database ready for the current day.
-This will be triggered by an EventBridge.
-The triggered will is an ECS task that reads from the RDS and uploads the content to a csv file within an S3 bucket.

 #### Emailing Service